 The 21st century recipe of hot chocolate was invented by the Faculty of Food Technology of the Latvian University of Agriculture.
-Enjoying the chocolate visitors can also learn the secrets of construction of the largest Baltic Baroque palace, find out more about the daily life of dukes, as well as listen to breath-taking adventures of students.
+In tandem with this tasty drink, visitors can also learn the secrets of the construction of the largest Baroque palace in the Baltics, find out more about the daily life of dukes, as well as listen to the colorful adventures of local students.

 Love letters from Dorothea